-As the Longy MAT Program Director and a proud MAT alum, Monique is committed to deepening her impact as an arts education leader by training music teachers, curriculum building, strategic visioning, and developing frameworks for educational transformation.
-She is a “bridge-builder” and is passionate about exploring courageous dialogue that is at the intersection of equity, access, belonging, collaboration, socio-cultural awareness, student ownership and musical excellence.
+Monique is committed to deepening her impact as an arts education leader through culture building, strategic visioning, developing frameworks for educational and racial transformation, training music teachers and teaching artists to embody Culturally Sustaining Pedagogies, and creating brave and safe spaces where all can bring their full selves to the creative process.
+She is a “bridge-builder” and is passionate about exploring courageous dialogue that is at the intersection of inclusion, access, belonging, collaboration, socio-cultural awareness, student voice and musical excellence.